WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/did-primer.md

 1.  **The DID itself**, so the DID document is fully self-describing.

-2.  **A set of public keys or other proofs** that can be used for authentication or interaction with DID subject.
+2.  **A set of cryptographic material**, such as public keys, that can be used for authentication or interaction with the DID subject.

-3.  **A set of authentication protocols** for authenticating the DID subject.
+3.  **A set of cryptographic protocols** for interacting with the DID subject, such as authentication and capability delegation.

 4.  **A set of service endpoints** that describe where and how to interact with the DID subject.